Writing (or Updating) Your Website with AI

 “Does this page make it clear what I do, who I help, and where I work?”

-Can ChatGPT Write Your Website?
+Can AI Write Your Website?
 (Yes, with guardrails)

-Yes, ChatGPT can help you write your doula website (or rewrite the one you already have).
-But only if you treat it like a drafting partner, not a ghostwriter who replaces you.
-In fact, if the idea of sitting down to improve your website fills you with big time “ugh, don’t wanna” energy, ChatGPT is the co-working buddy who will make this easier for you.
+Yes, AI tools can help you write your doula website (or rewrite the one you already have).
+But only if you treat them like a drafting partner, not a ghostwriter who replaces you.
+In fact, if the idea of sitting down to improve your website fills you with big time “ugh, don’t wanna 😩” energy, AI is the co-working buddy who will make this easier for you.

-Give you structure and flow: it can map out what the pages should include so you don’t overthink what comes next.
+Give you structure and flow so you don’t overthink what comes next

-Help you beat blank‑page paralysis: when you don’t know how to start, it gives you starter language to work from.
+Help you beat blank-page paralysis with starter language to work from

-Simplify or rephrase big chunks: it can turn a long, fuzzy idea into clearer, scannable copy (which is essential for your audience).
+Simplify or rephrase big chunks into clearer, scannable copy

-Experiment fast: you can test a few headline or subheadline versions, see how they land in Chat, then pick or adapt.
+Let you experiment fast by testing a few headline versions, see how they land, then pick or adapt

-Help with SEO scaffolding: it can suggest keyword ideas or meta descriptions (though you’ll want your own research and refinement to get really specific).
+Help with SEO scaffolding like keyword ideas or meta descriptions (though you’ll want your own research to get really specific)

 But, and this is key, ChatGPT won’t automatically know you, your values, your voice, or your lived experience of birth work.
-If you just paste your website word requests or prompts without context, ChatGPT will generate generic or pastel-sounding copy.
+If you just paste your website word requests or prompts without context, every AI tool will generate generic or pastel-sounding copy.
 That’s why you remain essential in the process.

-It won’t sense subtle emotional cues (your instincts about what’s resonant with your ideal client are irreplaceable ✨).
+Sense subtle emotional cues: your instincts about what resonates with your ideal client are irreplaceable

-It can’t inherently carry your values, your boundaries, or your specific framework unless you feed it context.
+Carry your values, boundaries, or specific framework unless you feed it context

-It might default to clichés or “safe” language unless you push it.
+Avoid defaulting to clichés or “safe” language unless you push back

-It won’t optimize fully for your local or niche search terms unless you feed it SEO direction.
+Optimize for your local or niche search terms unless you give it SEO direction

-Think of ChatGPT as your writing apprentice, not your replacement.
+Think of AI as your writing apprentice, not your replacement.
 You’ve got the voice, the lived experience, the nuance.
 You are the provider your website visitor will hire.
-ChatGPT is just the tool that gives you a first draft.
+AI just gives you a first draft.
 You guide it, tweak it, layer in your heart.
 That’s when the magic happens.

 What to Know Before You Start Prompting

-Before you open ChatGPT and type “rewrite my Homepage,” take 5–10 minutes to name a few key things only you can answer.
+Before you open an AI tool and type “rewrite my Homepage,” take 5–10 minutes to name a few key things only you can answer.
 Those answers will anchor everything the AI produces and help it sound like you.

 What you need clarity on